Knitschi/CPFCMake/documentation/DocumentationTargets.rst

 -------------------

 Currently the CPF provides the \ref cpfAddDoxygenPackage function to integrate <a href="http://www.stack.nl/~dimitri/doxygen/download.html">Doxygen</a>
 based documentation generation into the CI-pipeline.
-Adding a doxygen package adds a custom target that runs doxygen with all the owned packages as input.
+Adding a doxygen package-component adds a custom target that runs doxygen with all the owned packages as input.

 Searching